 For the producers of basic substances, the profit margin resulting from the use for plant protection purposes is often insufficient to justify registration costs, with the result that many of these products are used as plant protection products without authorisation, and therefore illegally.

 In order to tackle this, a simpler procedure was provided for in the European legislation, whereby basic substances can be placed on a positive list.
-Once on this positive list (filter first on basic substance), these basic substances can be used by anyone for the substance's approved use.
+Once on this positive list (filter on Type: basic substance and Status: active), these basic substances can be used by anyone for the substance's approved use.

 The FPS Public Health stresses however that this does not mean that all products on the market can simply be used as plant protection products.
 If the product is not on the positive list, this means that it is not known what the effects are on the environment, or on the user.
 And although it often concerns natural products, this does not necessarily mean that they are harmless.
 Naturally, the dose and application method also play a role, which is why these elements are also indicated on the positive list.
 If the basic substance is used in another way, for example in a higher dose, it can still constitute a hazard to health or the environment.